feltrisHD/WindowClick/README.md

 2. Open Terminal
 3. Type: cd Downloads
 4. Type: chmod +x WindowClick
-5. Type: ./WindowClick
-6. or you can just double click the file, but then you don't see your time!
+5. Double click the file.

 # How to compile from source
 Requirements: